perslev/MultiPlanarUNet/README.md

 **Running a CV Experiment**\
 A cross-validation experiment can now be performed.
-On systems with multiple GPUs, each fold can be assigned a give number of the total pool of GPUs in which case multiple folds will run in parallel and new once automatically start , when previous folds terminate.
+On systems with multiple GPUs, each fold can be assigned a given number of the total pool of GPUs in which case multiple folds will run in parallel and new once automatically start , when previous folds terminate.